A novel efficient structure-preserving exponential integrator for Hamiltonian systems: The new linearly implicit structure-preserving symmetric method

-produces the same update for $x$ as applying the EKahan method directly to the original reduced system \eqref{semilinear HODE}.
-Therefore, all results previously established for systems with homogeneous polynomial nonlinearities extend naturally to those involving nonhomogeneous polynomial terms. \end{remark}
+produces the same update for $x$ as applying the EKahan method directly to the original system \eqref{semilinear HODE}.
+Therefore, all results previously established for systems with homogeneous polynomial Hamiltonians extend naturally to those involving nonhomogeneous polynomials. \end{remark}